Martchus/passwordmanager/README.md

 ### Building this straight
 1. Install (preferably the latest version of) GCC or Clang, the required Qt modules, CMake and Ninja/Make.
 OpenSSL, iconv and zlib are required as well but likely already installed.
 2. Get the sources of additional dependencies and the password manager itself.
-For the lastest version from Git clone the following repositories:
+For the latest version from Git clone the following repositories:
    ```
    cd $SOURCES
    git clone https://github.com/Martchus/cpp-utilities.git c++utilities